nautes-labs/website/src/en/guide/user-guide/cluster.md

                 "worker_type": $worker-type,
                 # Primary domain: Replace $cluster-ip with the host cluster IP.
                 "primary_domain": "$cluster-ip.nip.io",
-                # Optional, Cluster custom components.
+                # Optional, cluster custom components.
 You can select one or more components to install in the cluster by component type.
                 "components_list": {
                   "multi_tenant": {
                     "name": "hnc",